New regulation to shake up housing authority management

 Possible appointees

-Under its new shape, the housing authority board received have a quorum of contributors until nearby governments began making appointments.
+Under its new shape, the housing authority board received a quorum of contributors until nearby governments began making appointments.

 Giunchigliani stated she’d want to rent fellow County Commissioner Lawrence Weekly to the board.